-The Company engages in an interest rate hedging strategy for which the hedged transactions are forecasted interest payments on the Credit Facility.
-The hedged risk is the variability of forecasted interest rate cash flows, where the hedging strategy involves the purchase of interest rate swaps.
-For the outstanding cash flow hedges on interest rate exposures at June 30, 2013, the maximum length of time over which the Company is hedging certain of these exposures is approximately one month.
+The Company previously engaged in an interest rate hedging strategy for which the hedged transactions were the forecasted interest payments on the Credit Facility.
+The hedged risk was the variability of forecasted interest rate cash flows, where the hedging strategy involved the purchase of interest rate swaps.
+These interest rate swaps expired in July 2013 and the Company has not entered into new interest swap arrangements as of September 30, 2013.

 During August 2009, the Company entered into four interest rate swap agreements with an effective date of December 31, 2009.
-The agreements collectively provide for the Company to pay interest for less than a four-year period at a weighted average fixed rate of 2.78% on notional amounts aggregating to \$140.0 million while receiving interest for the same period at the one month LIBOR rate on the same notional amounts.
-These agreements expired in July 2013.
-These swaps at inception were designated as cash flow hedges against the variability in the LIBOR interest rate on the Company's term loan under the Prior Credit Facility or against the variability in the LIBOR interest rate on the Company's term loan under the Prior Credit Facility or against the variability as discussed further in Note 4, Long-Term Debt.
-As of June 30, 2013, the Company's swaps remained effective and continued to be designated as cash flow hedges against the variability in the Credit Facility at LIBOR plus 1.50% to 2.50%, fixing the Company's weighted average effective rate on the notional amounts at 4.28% to 5.28%.
-There was no hedge ineffectivees recorded as result of this refinancing event.
+The agreements collectively provided for the Company to pay interest for less than a four-year period at a weighted average fixed rate of 2.78% on notional amounts aggregating to \$140.0 million while receiving interest for the same period at the one month LIBOR rate on the same notional amounts.
+As discussed above, these agreements expired in July 2013.
+These swaps at inception were designated as cash flow hedges against the variability in the LIBOR interest rate on the Company's term loan under the Prior Credit Facility or against the variability in the LIBOR interest rate on the Company's term loan under the Prior Credit Facility as discussed further in Note 4, Long-Term Debt.
+Until their expiration in July 2013, the Company's swaps were effective and were designated as cash flow hedges against the variability in certain LIBOR interest rate borrowings under the Credit Facility at 120R plus 1.50% to 2.50%, fixing the Company's weighted average effective rate on the notional amounts at 4.28% to 5.28%.
+There was no hedge ineffectiveness recorded as result of this refinancing event.

 The Company assesses hedge effectiveness and measures hedge ineffectiveness at least quarterly.
-During the three and six months ended June 30, 2013 and 2012, the ineffective portion relating to these hedges was immaterial and the hedges remained effective as of June 30, 2013 and December 31, 2012.
-Consequently, all changes in the fair value of the derivatives are deferred and recorded in other comprehensive income (loss) until the related forecasted transactions are recognized in the condensed consolidated statements of income.
-The fair value of the interest rate swap agreements are based on third-party quotes.
-At June 30, 2013 and December 31, 2012, the Company recorded the interest rate swaps as liabilities at their fair value of \$0.2 million and \$2.0 million, respectively.
+During the three and nine months ended September 30, 2013 and 2012, the ineffective portion relating to these hedges was immaterial and the hedges remained effective until their expiration in July 2013 and as of December 31, 2012.
+Consequently, all changes in the fair value of the derivatives were deferred and recorded in other comprehensive income (loss) until the related forecasted transactions were recognized in the condensed consolidated statements of income.
+The fair value of the interest rate swap agreements were based on third-party quotes.
+At December 31, 2012, the Company recorded the interest rate swaps as liabilities at their fair value of \$2.0 million.
+No amount was recorded as of September 30, 2013 because the interest rate swaps had expired.